205 W 5th Ave

 In 2003, the state Legislature set up a timetable for local governments to update local shoreline master programs.

 doubled from about 3.4 million to 6.7 million.
-The old shoreline master programs need to be reviewed
+The existing shoreline master program needs to be reviewed

 and updated to address current conditions, consider new science, and become better aligned with other